Gdoc/Admin

 Changes in the world population are determined by two metrics: the number of babies born and the number of people dying.

-The world population has grown rapidly, particularly over the past century: in 1900, there were fewer than 2 billion people on the planet.
-The world population was around 8.1 billion in 2023.
+The world population has grown rapidly, particularly over the past century: in 1900, there were fewer than 2 billion people on the planet, and in 2024, there were around 8.2 billion.

 Two metrics determine the change in the world population: the number of babies born and the number of people dying.